CivicActions/guidebook/docs/04-how-we-work/diversity-equity-inclusion/affinity-channels.md

 - #canada (private) - Kev: For employees located in Canada; mostly operational, PEO Canada
 - #sacramento-things (open): For team members located in the Sacramento area or traveling to Sacramento for work

-## Who can join an affinity channel
+#### Who can join an affinity channel

-Please honor the intentions of the affinity channels by only joining affinity groups you identify with, unless the channel topic explicitly welcomes allies.
-For open channels, be aware that conversations are public and can be viewed by anyone at CivicActions, regardless of whether or not they are in the channel.
+Please honor the intentions of the affinity channels by only joining affinity groups you identify with, unless the channel topic explicitly welcomes allies For open channels, be aware that conversations are public and can be viewed by anyone at CivicActions, regardless of whether or not they are in the channel.

 Anyone can join an affinity channel as long as they identify with the group, including members of the management team.
 Management members who are not part of the affinity group will not be in affinity channels, and cannot view content in channels that are private.